 Does homemade laundry detergent make clothes smell clean?

-The commercial laundry industry has convinced us that clean laundry smells like the powerful scent of synthetic fragrances.
-In reality, the artificial scents that make laundry smell like mountain streams or fields of flowers are toxic substances that coat laundry with a waxy substance.
-This oily coating smells strongly and is hard to remove from fabric.
-These substances are absorbed into your skin when you wear your clothes, sleep on your sheets, or dry off with a towel.
-Truly clean laundry smells like nothing!
-(If you have odors check out my post about eliminating smelly laundry.)
+The commercial laundry industry has convinced us that clean laundry smells like the powerful synthetic fragrances.
+In reality, the artificial scents that make laundry smell like mountain streams or fields of flowers coat laundry with a waxy substance that is hard to remove from fabric.

 Do homemade laundry detergents build up in your machine?

-- Any “soap scum” (residue that may form when soap is used in hard water) can be eliminated by adding white vinegar to the final rinse water.
+- Soap scum (residue that may form in hard water) can be eliminated by adding white vinegar to the rinse water.
 Vinegar naturally breaks down soap residue.
-I fill my fabric softener dispenser with white vinegar or use a Downy ball full of vinegar in each load.
+I fill my fabric softener dispenser with white vinegar, or use a “Downy ball” filled with vinegar.

-- Please be aware that detergent residue and hard water laundry problems also affect synthetic detergents.
+- Please be aware that detergent buildup and hard water laundry problems also affect synthetic detergents.
 (This is why all kinds of laundry additives from water conditioners to brighteners are sold in the laundry aisle.)

-The final decision homemade or store bought?
+The final decision: homemade or store-bought?

-For more information you should read:
+For more information, you should read:

 - Grade A Laundry Detergent